About Migrating to Cisco Secure Sign-On and Duo Multi-Factor Authentication

 Launch CDO from the Cisco Secure Sign-On Dashboard

 - Click the appropriate CDO button on the Cisco Secure Sign-on dashboard.
-Notice that there is a tile for Cisco Defense Orchestrator which brings you to https://defenseorchestrator.com and a tile for Cisco Defense Orchestrator (EU) which brings you to https://defenseorchestrator.eu.
+The CDO tile directs you to https://defenseorchestrator.com and the CDO (EU) tile directs you to https://defenseorchestrator.eu.

 - Click the authenticator logo to choose Duo Security or Google Authenticator, if you have set up both authenticators.